marhaupe/json2struct/README.md

 }
 ```

 The `string` option lets you pipe JSON data as input.
 The current implementation lacks some features, e.g. you need to escape quotes manually.
-PR's are more than welcome.
+PRs are more than welcome.

 ### Call `json2struct -f` or `json2struct --file` with the path to a JSON file as argument.